Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Application and comparison studies

 Finally, we generate predictive data over the spatio-temporal BAUs using \fct{predict}, and plot the results using \fct{plot}.

-The observed (withheld) number of crimes, predicted number of crimes, and prediction uncertainty for the prediction (2010) and forecast (2019) years are shown in Figure \ref{fig:chicago_validation_predictions}.
-For both years, Figure \ref{fig:chicago_validation_predictions} shows agreement between the predicted and observed number of crimes.
+The observed (withheld) number of crimes, predicted number of crimes, and prediction uncertainty for the prediction (2010) and forecast (2019) years are shown in Figure~\ref{fig:chicago_validation_predictions}.
+For both years, Figure~\ref{fig:chicago_validation_predictions} shows agreement between the predicted and observed number of crimes.
 Furthermore, the prediction uncertainty is roughly proportional to the predicted value, as expected when counts are modelled.
-For the prediction year and forecast year, we also computed the empirical coverage when using 90\%, 80\%, 70\%, and 60\% prediction intervals, and the mean absolute percentage error (MAPE; see Appendix \ref{app:ScoringRules}).
+For the prediction year and forecast year, we also computed the empirical coverage when using 90\%, 80\%, 70\%, and 60\% prediction intervals, and the mean absolute percentage error (MAPE; see Appendix~\ref{app:ScoringRules}).
 We consistently observed that the $x$\% empirical coverage in the year 2010 was slightly higher (4\% on average) than the $x$\% nominal coverage, whilst it was lower (13\% on average) in the forecast year.
 We observed MAPE scores of 4\% and 9\% in the years 2010 and 2019, respectively.
 The slightly worse results in the year 2019 are expected, as forecasting into the future is a harder task than predicting within the time span of the data.
 Nonetheless, these predictions/forecasts are cause for optimism given the complexity of modelling crime in a spatio-temporal setting.

 Next, we next focus on three randomly-selected CAs: Archer heights, Ashburn, and Roseland.
-The time series of the observed data, predictions, and 90\% prediction intervals for these CAs, are shown in Figure \ref{fig:chicago_time_series}.
+The time series of the observed data, predictions, and 90\% prediction intervals for these CAs, are shown in Figure~\ref{fig:chicago_time_series}.
 The prediction intervals are slightly wider in validation years (2010 and 2019) than in observed years, and the observed (withheld) number of crimes is contained within the prediction interval for all time points for these CAs.
-The predictive distributions in the validation years for the three CAs of interest are shown in Figure \ref{fig:chicago_predictive_distributions}.
-The forecasts for Ashburn and Roseland in the year 2019 are particularly accurate, with the forecasted number of crimes very close to the observed (withheld) number of crimes.